ALA, Harwood Institute announce Public Innovators Lab for Libraries community engagement training opportunity

 CHICAGO – The American Library Association (ALA) and The Harwood Institute for Public Innovation have announced an intensive three-day training opportunity to help libraries strengthen their role as agents of positive change in their communities.

 The Public Innovators Lab for Libraries will be held Oct.
-8 to 10 at the Loudermilk Convention Center in Atlanta.
-Librarians, community partners and stakeholders in libraries of all types — public, academic, school and special libraries — are encouraged to register.
+14 - 16 at the DoubleTree Detroit Downtown – Fort Shelby.
+Librarians, community partners and stakeholders in libraries of all types — public, academic, school and specialty libraries — are encouraged to register.

 Through discussions, hands-on activities and collaborations with like-minded library professionals, participants will learn to: